 Leaving enough space between seeds will prevent seedling roots from getting damaged during transplant.
 It will also reduce the chances of disease spreading between plants.

 Also, harden off your plants by introducing them to the outdoors gradually.
 Start off by giving them more exposure to sunlight, wind, and outdoor conditions over time.

 A greenhouse or cold frame is one way to give plants an easier transition to the outdoors.
 For more ideas, check out my article on hardening off seedlings.

 Eventually, this extra weight wants to fall in one direction.
-Without support, the tomato plant will bend over and start to crawl along the ground (its natural inclination!)
+Without support, the tomato plant will bend over and start to crawl along the ground (in fact, this is the plant’s natural inclination!)

-This can give soil-borne diseases a chance to infect your plants.
+This can give soil-borne diseases more of a chance to infect your plants.
 To avoid this, you will need to support your tomato plants (and possibly prune them).

-To keep your tomato plants from falling over, you will need to provide support.
+To keep your tomato plants from falling over, you will need to provide some kind of support.
 Depending on the variety, it might also make sense to prune them, so let’s start there.

 Prune Tomato Vines